kimnewzealand/langgraph-tutorial/README.md

 Notes on repo:
 - Used Augment Code as the code copilot.
 - Use Ollama for local model execution.
+- The model selected is `qwen2:7b` where the "7b" indicates it has 7 billion parameters, making it suitable for many conversational and reasoning tasks while being efficient enough to run on consumer hardware.

 Sample output for "What are the levels of data classification?":